Azure/mlops-v2/documentation/quickstart/quickstart_gha.md

    Now the Outer Loop of the MLOps Architecture is deployed.

    ![ADO Run6](./images/ADO-run-infra-pipeline.png)

+   > Note: the "Unable move and reuse existing repository to required location" warnings may be ignored.

 ## Inner Loop: Deploying Classical ML Model Development / Moving to Test Environment - GitHub Actions
  1. Go to the GitHub Actions tab.